 - Branch office is limited i) to hire up to three employees ii) cannot import products within Dubai and iii) business operation within Dubai, which requires approval from the Ministry of the Economy of the UAE;

 - Incorporation of a Dubai Branch office requires appointment of i) a statutory auditor and ii) a local service agent (LSA), also known as a sponsor.
 The LSA must be either a UAE national or a company wholly owned by UAE nationals;

 - Best uses: registering a branch in Dubai is only advisable in tightly regulated industries, such as banking, insurance and finance.

 The Dubai representative office

-- While a Dubai representative office are only allowed to engage in activities such as i) promoting the business of the parent company and ii) market research.
-Procedures and requirements to register a representative office in Dubai are similar to those applying to a branch.
+- Dubai representative office is only allowed to engage in activities such as i) promoting the business of the parent company and ii) market research.
+Procedures and requirements to register a representative office in Dubai is similar to those applying to a branch.

-- Best uses: a representative office is a good entity for our Clients who are willing to prospect the UAE market, without running yet commercial operations.
+- Best uses: a representative office recommended to our Clients who are willing to prospect the UAE market, without running yet commercial operations.

 Dubai licensing considerations